mattslight/LoveTea/wp-content/plugins/contact-form-7-to-database-extension/readme.txt

 1. Admin Panel view of submitted form data

 == Changelog ==

+= 2.4.1 =
+* Added new short code attribute "role" to limit short code output only to those with sufficient role.
+* Added new short code attribute "permissionmsg" to allow turning off the "You do not have sufficient permissions to access this data" message

 = 2.4 =
 * Now captures data from JetPack Contact Form